devanshdalal/cpg-island-prediction-HMM/README.md

 ### Time complexity:

-The transition, emission and initial probabilities are computed as mentioned in the assignment and Viterbi algorithm is implemented for calculating the most likely states of the hidden sequence.
+The transition, emission and initial probabilities are computed as mentioned in the assignment and Viterbi algorithm is implemented for calculating the most likely states of the hidden sequence.<br>

 where n is the length of the sequence and S is the set of all possible states.
 Since we have |S|=8 for all indexes of the sequence.
 Therefore final complexity will be.